 - The system is overheating, which could occur if StabiliTrak activates continuously for an extended period of time. - The brake system warning light is on.
-See Brake System Warning Light on page 5-24. - The stability system takes longer than usual to complete its diagnostic checks due to driving conditions. - An engine or vehicle-related problem has been detected and the vehicle needs service.
+See Brake System Warning Light

+- The stability system takes longer than usual to complete its diagnostic checks due to driving conditions. - An engine or vehicle-related problem has been detected and the vehicle needs service.
 See your dealer. - The transfer case is in Four-Wheel Drive Low.